 8. Edward "Whitey" Ford, Number 16, pitcher, 1950-67.
 The all-time leader in most starting pitcher categories for the Yankees, he won an unsurpassable 10 World Series games, is the all-time leader in winning percentage for pitchers with at least 250 decisions, and no starting pitcher in the post-1920 Lively Ball Era has a lower ERA.

 7. Lawrence "Yogi" Berra, Number 8, catcher/left fielder, 1946-63.
-"Bill Dickey is learning me all his experiences, he said, and the apprentice surpassed the master.
+"Bill Dickey is learning me all his experiences," he said, and the apprentice surpassed the master.
 14 Pennants, 10 World Series wins, both records.
 3 MVPs.
-I could go on and on about what this man has meant to baseball in general and the Yankees in particular.
+I could go on and on about what this man has meant to baseball in general, and to the Yankees in particular.
 After all, it ain't... you know...

 6. Mariano Rivera, Number 42, pitcher, 1995-present.
 Most likely, 1995-2012.
 Enjoy the all-time saves leader and the greatest relief pitcher ever while you can, before he truly heads "off to Never Never Land."